SCT Logistics: Motorsport

 In 2013, SCT announced its sponsorship plans with Supercheap Auto's Holden Commodore (VF), operated by Walkinshaw Racing Team.
-The #66 was driven by Russell Ingall, who finished the season 15th, with a 3rd place finish at the Gold Coast 600.
+The #66 was driven by Russell Ingall, who finished the season 15th, with a 3rd-place finish at the Gold Coast 600.

-From 2014-2015, SCT continued its sponsorship with the Supercheap Auto sponsored Holden Commodore (VF), Ingall was replaced by Tim Slade.
+From 2014 to 2015, SCT continued its sponsorship with the Supercheap Auto sponsored Holden Commodore (VF), Ingall was replaced by Tim Slade.
 Slade finished 17th with 3 podium finishes in 2014 and 13th with 1 podium in 2015.

 In 2016, Supercheap Auto announced it would switch to Prodrive Racing Australia run under Rod Nash Racing with 2014 Bathurst 1000 winner Chaz Mostert behind the wheel.
 After a difficult season, Mostert managed to win a race at the Gold Coast 600.

 In 2017 Mostert continued with Rod Nash Racing and won 3 races and the Pirtek Enduro Cup with co-driver Steve Owen after winning the Gold Coast 600.
 Mostert finished the championship in 5th position.

 In 2018, another reshuffle of Prodrive Racing Australia saw them, and the Rod Nash Racing entry, renamed to Tickford Racing However, the team had a difficult season and Mostert only took one victory, another win at the Gold Coast 600.

 In 2019, Tickford Racing upgraded to the new Ford Mustang GT.
 It was a moderately successful year, with a single win at Albert Park and several podiums.

 Chaz announced that he was leaving Tickford Racing, for Walkinshaw Andretti United after being with the team for 7 years.
-SCT Logistics terminated its sponsorship agreement with Tickford after Mostert's plans to depart the team, despite Supercheap Auto staying on as Title Sponsor for the following season, bringing to an end a 7 year association with the retail giant.
+SCT Logistics terminated its sponsorship agreement with Tickford after Mostert's plans to depart the team, despite Supercheap Auto staying on as Title Sponsor for the following season, bringing to an end a 7-year association with the retail giant.